Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 At this step, the defender may choose to announce a retreat.
 If she does not announce a retreat, then the attacker may announce a retreat.
 For now, these are just announcements, the actual retreats are executed at a later step of the Combat Round.

 #### 2.b) Perform Combat Rolls
-Each ship involved in the System of the Space Battle performs as many [Combat Rolls](#CombatRoll) as its [Combat Dice](#CombatDice) characteristic.
+Each ship in the System of the Space Battle performs as many [Combat Rolls](#CombatRoll) as its [Combat Dice](#CombatDice) characteristic.
 All dice are rolled simultaneously.

 #### 2.c) Assign Hits
 First, the **attacker** must assign to her ships the hits obtained by the **defender**.
 Then the defender does the same with the attacker's hits.